mgumz/vopher/README.md

             operate on given plugins only; matches substrings, can be given multiple times -force
             force certain actions [prune, clean]
-      -list-supported-archives
-            list all supported archive types
       -ui update
             ui mode ('simple' or 'oneline', works with update action) -v    show version

     Actions:

       update   - acquires the given plugins from '-f <list>' fetch    - fetch a remote archive and extract it. the arguments are like fields in a vopher.list file
       search   - searches http://vimawesome.com/ to list some plugins.
 Anything after this is considered as "the search arguments" check    - checks plugins from '-f <list>' for newer versions clean    - removes given plugins from the '-f <list>'
                  * use '-force' to delete plugins. prune    - removes all entries from -dir <folder> which are not referenced in '-f <list>'.
                  * use '-force' to delete plugins.
                  * use '-all=true' to delete <plugin>.zip files.
       status   - lists plugins in '-dir <folder>' and marks them accordingly
                  * 'v' means vopher is tracking the plugin in your '-f <list>'
                  * 'm' means vopher is tracking the plugin and it's missing.
 You can fetch it with the 'update' action.
-                * no mark means that the plugin is not tracked by vopher sample  - prints a sample vopher.list to stdout version - prints version of vopher
+                 * no mark means that the plugin is not tracked by vopher sample   - prints a sample vopher.list to stdout version  - prints version of vopher archives - list all supported archive types

 ## Sample session